cs41ao/cs41ao/README.md

 - ❓Ask about Cloud Computing, Service Management, Agile or Tech careers.

 ## 🧐 Interests
-- 🎨 Art & Culture, 📖 reading, ✈️ travelling, 🎬 movies, 🎭 theatre, 🧘‍♀️ mindfulness, 🏟️ sports, listening to podcasts and music 🎶.
+- 🎨 Art & Culture, 📖 reading, ✈️ travelling, 🎬 movies, 🎭 theatre, 🧘‍♀️ mindfulness, 🏟️ sports, 🔉listening to podcasts and music 🎶
 - 💥 I have completed a number of adrenaline sports 🧗‍♀️

 ## 📫 Connect with me :handshake: